prank7/altcampus.school/posts/10-project-ideas-for-learning-react-js.md

 ### What to do?

-For this project, you will need to use props in you components.
+For this project, you will need to use props in your components.
 Using props you can add different properties to the component.
 Go through this [link](https://gist.github.com/nnnkit/2b3dafbce71756f2d26331fb2d90f06b), read the requirements and complete the project.

 **Topics you will learn doing this:-**